Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 third-party audit will explicitly cover this surface.

-Two answers: (1) the Bluetooth mesh path is not affected by network filtering at all, so
+Two answers: (1) the Bluetooth mesh path is not affected by network

-local communication keeps working even when the internet is blocked; (2) for online use under
+filtering at all, so local communication keeps working even when the internet is blocked; (2)

 App-layer crypto neutralises pairing-level attacks: every envelope